 We’ve introduced a bunch of improvements to our CMake support in the latest preview of Visual Studio 2019 Update 1.
 The latest release includes Clang/LLVM support, CMake 3.14, better vcpkg integration, and many more enhancements.
 If you are not familiar with Visual Studio’s CMake support, check out how to get started.

 Containers are a great tool for configuring reproducible build environments.
 It’s fairly easy to find Dockerfiles that provide various C++ environments.
 Unfortunately, it is hard to find guidance on how to use newer techniques like multi-stage builds.
-This post will show you how you can leverage the capabilities of multi-stage containers for your C++ development.

 We would like to share a progress update to our previous announcement regarding enabling Boost.Hana with MSVC compiler.
 Just as a quick background, Louis Dionne, the Boost.Hana author, and us have jointly agreed to provide a version of Boost.Hana in vcpkg to promote usage of the library among more C++ users from the Visual C++ community.

 As we continue to work towards improving the conformance of the MSVC compiler for the C++ community, we would like to enable more C++ libraries, and today we are bringing Boost.Hana to Visual C++.
 Building on our recent C++ conformance progress,

 At Microsoft, the core of our vision is “Any Developer, Any App, Any Platform” and we are committed to bringing you the most productive development tools and services to build your apps across all platforms.
 With this in mind, we are thrilled to announce today the availability of vcpkg on Linux and MacOS.

 We are happy to announce a new feature for vcpkg in version 0.0.103: Feature Packages.